-We've compiled a list of reading suggestions to provide you with extra insight into some of the people and places we'll be visiting on our tour Classic India: Spectacular Forts, Magical Palaces and Artisanal Textiles (February 13-26, 2019).
+We've compiled a list of reading suggestions to provide you with extra insight into some of the people and places we'll be visiting on our tour INDIA: A TEXTILE STORY (February 12-22, 2019).
 This is by no means an exhaustive list but just a handful of articles and books we've enjoyed recently.

 Deborah Needleman's article The Ancient Art of Jaipur Block Printing, and What It Means to India describes the history of block-printing in Bagru, a town outside Jaipur where the Chippa caste has been practicing the craft for over three centuries.
 On our tour, we'll visit Bagru to participate in a block-printing workshop and we'll have a chance to walk through town to see artisans involved in the process, including dyers, printers and woodblock carvers.
 For an in-depth look at the whole process we also recommend The Kindcraft's excellent article.